garrandall/popular-music-data/tracks/getcha-back-the-beach-boys.md

 ---

 Bow bow bow bow oop
-Ahh ooo oohh waaa oooo
+Ah oo oh waaa oo

 Bow bow bow bow oop
-Ahh ooo oohh waaa oooo
+Ah oo oh waaa oo

 The other night they were playing our song
 Hadn't heard it for oh so long